 The elements of narrative text (pdf, html, xml, etc.), graphics including BIM, sound, photographs, and videos can all be organized into a user-friendly, interactive, stand-alone PC or web-based (e.g., Intranet) application or platform.

 For O&M manuals, it is often referred to as the Interactive Electronic Manual (IEM), for training materials, Computer-Based Training (CBT).
 Similar to this document, text and graphical information is typically linked to related data within the O&M manual, or to external sources such as an Owner's intranet or the internet, accessed by a click of the mouse.
 One caution relative to linking to internet sources is that of security.
 The Owner's information technology (IT) department should be consulted in these instances.

 Screens can be printed on demand.
 All information, including text, BIM / 3D models / animations, CAD drawings , illustrations, and digital photographs can be viewed and manipulated (read only) by on-line viewers and can only be modified off-line.
 Updates/modifications are typically through a configuration management process and formal authorization.

 Based on the owner's SOW/scope requirements and maintenance philosophy:

-Avoid having independent redundant information, i.e., data in the CAFM/CMMS application and data in a hardcopy facility O&M manual which are not integrated.
+Avoid having independent redundant information, such as data in the CAFM/CMMS application and data in a hardcopy facility O&M manual, that are not integrated.
 If the information is not linked, then any equipment changes will require updates to both the CAFM/CMMS database and the facility O&M manual.

-With the advent of the National Building Information Modeling Standard™ (NBIMS), part of the buildingSMART™ initiative, as-built data will still be required to support facilities operation and maintenance.
-The COBIE specifies how information is typically captured during construction and provided to Owners.
-The data required is the same information as is currently required by project handover.
+With the advent of the National Building Information Modeling Standard-US™ (NBIMS), part of the buildingSMART Alliance™ initiative, as-built data will still be required to support facilities operation and maintenance.
+COBie is a method of capturing information typically required during construction and provided to Owners, typically the same information that is required at project handover.

 Relevant Codes and Standards